xtremertx/ExCrypto.NET/README.md

 # ExCrypto.NET
-Extends .NET Crypto API with support for symmetric ciphers ChaCha and Salsa and their respective variants.
+Extends .NET Framework Crypto API with support for symmetric ciphers ChaCha and Salsa and their respective variants.
 Also featuring Poly1305 a secret-key message-authentication code reference implementation.
 All the algorithms are based on work by **Daniel J. Bernstein**.

 Features:
 ---------